teradici/deploy/README.md

 If you are not in posession of an account which meets the criteria, you must create a service principal account before deploying CAM.

 There are multiple ways to manually create a service principal account.
 See [Creating a Service Principal Account](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for instructions on how to do it from the Azure portal.
+Be sure to give the service principal account contributor access to the resource group that CAM is being deployed to.
+This may involve creating the Resource Group manually before starting the deployment.

 The CAM deployment will use the created service principal account to interact with Azure.